 Tricks of the Tweet

 Now that you are up and running, you might want to look at applications to help you tweet.
-There are myriads of third party applications that will help you to auto-follow (Seeismic).
-Run a Google search on applications and you will have enough to go through.
+There are myriads of third party applications that will help you to auto-follow, such as Seeismic, Hootsuite or Buffer.
+More tools at Top 3 Twitter Tools for Twitter Experts.

 Remember that Twitter is obviously not the be all and end all of your quest for new employment.
 Twitter complements your other activities and consider it another string to your bow.